 I’m going to tell you right away; monetarily speaking, stacking wins.
 But nothing is ever that simple.
 Both methods have their merits and their drawbacks.
 We’ll take a detailed look at each so you can decide what method will work best for you.

 Forty million of us have student loan debt to the tune of $1.2 trillion dollars.
 Seven million of us are in default on those loans.
 Credit card debt isn’t much better.
-We have $712 billion in credit card debt outstanding, an average of $15,355 per household.
+We have nearly $1 trillion in credit card debt outstanding, an average of $5,700 per household.
 Your debt is an emergency, but you can pay it off.
+There are two ways to do it.

 Snowballing means listing all of your debts in order of smallest to highest dollar amount and then using any extra money to pay off the smallest balance while only paying the minimums on the others.